Fluorides cause many diseases

 The most effective thing you can do is continually lobby your local member of parliament.
 This is a long-term project, where gradually most people get to realise that compulsory or forced fluoridation of the population is a very costly mistake by the authorities.

 Most of the world does not fluoridate its water.
-The only countries that still fluoridate their water are the USA and those countries which come under its strong influence.
+The only countries that still fluoridate their water are the USA and those countries which are under its strong influence.
 It is therefore particularly significant that on 29 July 2013 the Supreme Court of Israel ruled that Israel stop adding fluoride to its municipal public water supplies, and also banned adding fluoride to any other water, even for those who want it.
 It is joining a growing list of countries that have never fluoridated their water supplies, or are reversing the decision to do so.

 Here are some natural remedies that counter the absorption of fluorides, and help remove the fluorides that have already accumulated in your body.